 The considerable variability in reporting formats of longline data has hindered the staff's ability to estimate EPO-wide catches for bycatch species (SAC-08-07b, SAC-08-07d, SAC-08-07e, BYC-10 INF-D).
-Bycatch data for longline fisheries reported here were obtained using data of gross annual removals estimated by each CPC and reported to the IATTC in summarized form annually (i.e., termed "TASK I" data).
-Because there is uncertainty in whether the IATTC is receiving all bycatch data from the longline fishery of each CPC and considerable variability has been observed in the reported data by taxa, these data are considered incomplete, or 'sample data', and are therefore regarded as minimum annual reported catch estimates for 1993-2021.
-A staff-wide collaboration is underway to update the data provision Resolution C-03-05 to improve the quality of data collection, reporting, and analysis to align with IATTC's responsibilities set forth in the Antigua Convention and the SSP (SAC-12-09).
-A preliminary objective of this work is to initiate a series of collaborative workshops between the staff and CPCs to assess the feasibility of collecting desirable data types and develop data collection templates for each gear type, with clear standards and procedures for data submission that will explicitly include interactions with bycatch species.
+Bycatch data for longline fisheries reported herein were obtained using data of gross annual removals estimated by each CPC and reported to the IATTC in summarized form (i.e., termed "TASK I" data).
+Because there is uncertainty in whether the IATTC is receiving all bycatch data from the longline fishery of each CPC and considerable variability has been observed in the reported data by taxa, these data are considered incomplete, or 'sample data', and are therefore regarded as minimum annual reported catch estimates for 1993-2022.
+A staff-wide collaboration is underway to provide recommendations for updating the data provision Resolution C-03-05 to improve the quality of data collection, reporting, and analysis to align with IATTC's responsibilities set forth in the Antigua Convention and the SSP (SAC-12-09).
+A preliminary objective of this work is to initiate a series of collaborative workshops between the staff and CPCs to assess the feasibility of collecting desirable data types and develop data collection templates for each gear type, with clear standards and procedures for data submission that will explicitly include interactions with bycatch species, especially those explicitly listed as being under the purview of the IATTC (SAC-15-09).
 The first workshop in the series-focused on the industrial longline fishery-was held by videoconference on 09-10 January 2023 and garnered nearly 100 participants.
 A background document detailing the need for improving longline data, along with case examples, and staff recommendations was prepared by the staff (WSDAT-01-01); a series of presentations on this document, as well as a presentation by an invited speaker, were discussed during the workshop.
 Staff recommendations for updating Resolution C-03-05, pertaining to industrial longline data, were further revised based on input from workshop participants and consultations with individual CPCs (see SAC-14-14).
-The workshop report has also been posted to the IATTC website (WSDAT-01-RPT).
+The workshop report has also been posted to the IATTC website (WSDAT- O1-RPT) and a series of staff recommendations were revised based on participant feedback (see SAC- 14 INF-Q).
+In 2023, the SAC, in general terms, endorsed the recommendations on tunas presented by the staff in SAC-14-14 (see SAC-14-16, paragraph 1d, paragraph) as well as a recommendation that the Commission review and update Resolution C-03-05 on "Data Provision", taking into consideration document SAC-14 INF-Q (SAC-14-16, paragraph 7.1 Resolution C-03-05).
+Therefore, the importance of updating this resolution is reiterated in SAC-15-13 and encourages CPCs to update C-03-05 to better align data provision and submission requirements with the Antigua Convention's mandate to include non-target, dependent and associated species, and the effects of the fishery on the ecosystem.